cravenhoff/microsoft_beginner_js/notes/js_data_types.md

     let fruits = ["apples", "grapes", "cucumber"];
     typeof fruits; // returns a non-primitive type of "object".

+The typeof operator returns the data type in string format.

 #### Instanceof Operator
 The instanceof checks whether an object belongs to a certain class or subclass (inherited class).
 *Format: value instanceof type*.